Skip to Main Content

 This memo will use data from the Centers for Disease Control and Prevention (CDC), which provides the most complete count of gun deaths among the AI/AN population.
 However, the counts provided by the CDC are almost certainly an undercount of the true scope of this problem.
 Studies have shown that deaths among American Indians and Alaska Natives are substantially underreported due to medical examiners misidentifying AI/AN identity on death certificates.11 Data on police shootings is pulled from Mapping Police Violence, a national nonprofit which uses police and media reports to track incidents of police violence.

-Every year, 475 American Indian and Alaska Natives die from gun violence.12 2020 saw 578 gun deaths among this group—the highest number on record.13 This peak in total gun deaths is the culmination of several years of rising violence.
-From 2000 to 2020, the total number of gun deaths among AI/AN people more than doubled, and from 2019 to 2020 alone, gun deaths in this group rose 34%.14 This increase was more than double the rate of increase nationally.15
+Every year, 428 American Indian and Alaska Natives die from gun violence.12 2022 saw 530 gun deaths among this group—the highest number on record.13 This peak in total gun deaths is the culmination of several years of rising violence.
+From 2018 to 2022, the AI/AN total gun death rate rose 48%, outpacing all the increases seen among all other racial and ethnic groups.14 This increase was more than double the rate of increase nationally.15

 Firearm Suicide

 American Indian and Alaska Native people are disproportionately burdened by our nation’s suicide epidemic, with young AI/AN people particularly impacted.
-In fact, from 2016 to 2020, more American Indian and Alaska Native people ages 10 to 34 died by suicide than by any other cause, including car crashes and opioid use.16
+In fact, from 2018 to 2022, more American Indian and Alaska Native people ages 10 to 14 died by suicide than by any other cause, including car crashes and opioid use.16 Suicide was also the second leading cause of death between 2018 and 2022 for American Indian and Alaska Native people ages 15 to 34.17

 A number of cultural forces are likely responsible for the stark disparities in AI/AN suicides compared to other groups.
-Pressure to acculturate, discrimination, and violence in the community—stemming from a legacy of historical trauma brought about by colonization, genocide, and relocation of Native peoples—have all been shown to contribute to suicides within this population.17 Additionally, AI/AN individuals face suicide risks that impact all communities,18 including friends and family members dying from suicide, alcohol and substance use, and feeling alienated from the community.19
+Pressure to acculturate, discrimination, and violence in the community—stemming from a legacy of historical trauma brought about by colonization, genocide, and relocation of Native peoples—have all been shown to contribute to suicides within this population.18 Additionally, AI/AN individuals face suicide risks that impact all communities,19 including friends and family members dying from suicide, alcohol and substance use, and feeling alienated from the community.20

 Firearms also play an important and unique role in fueling suicides in AI/AN communities.
-Among all suicides in this country, more than half involve firearms—making firearms the most commonly used means of suicide.20 However, for AI/AN people, firearms are used in just 36% of all suicide deaths.21 This distribution, however, shows substantial variation by region and tribe.22 Of the 15 states with the largest proportions of AI/AN residents, guns were the most common means of AI/AN suicide in seven.23 In Alaska, where just under one in five residents identify as AI/AN, firearms are used in 51% of AI/AN suicides.24
+Among all suicides in this country, more than half involve firearms—making firearms the most commonly used means of suicide.21 However, for AI/AN people, firearms are used in just 35% of all suicide deaths.22 This distribution, however, shows substantial variation by region and tribe.23 Of the 15 states with the largest proportions of AI/AN residents, guns were the most common means of AI/AN suicide in four.24 In Alaska, where just under one in seven residents identify as AI/AN, firearms are used in 43% of AI/AN suicides.25

-Importantly, despite the fact that guns are used in a smaller percent of suicides in AI/AN communities, AI/AN people die from gun suicide at the second-highest rate among all racial and ethnic groups.25 This disparity is even more pronounced among young AI/AN people, who have the highest gun suicide rate among racial/ethnic groups.26 AI/AN youth ages 10 to 24 die by suicide at a rate twice the national average among this age group.27
+Importantly, despite the fact that guns are used in a smaller percent of suicides in AI/AN communities, AI/AN people die from gun suicide at the second-highest rate among all racial and ethnic groups.26 This disparity is even more pronounced among young AI/AN people, who have the highest gun suicide rate among racial/ethnic groups.27 AI/AN youth ages 10 to 24 die by suicide at a rate twice the national average among this age group.28

-Gun suicides in AI/AN communities are also rising, reaching the highest levels on record in 2020.28 In fact, the AI/AN gun suicide rate rose 34% over the last two decades.29 This increase disproportionately occurred among young AI/AN people: the gun suicide rate among 10–24 year old AI/AN people rose 63% over this same time period.30
+Gun suicides in AI/AN communities are also rising, reaching the highest levels on record in 2022.29 This increase disproportionately occurred among young AI/AN people: the gun suicide rate among 10–24 year old AI/AN people rose 56% between 2018 and 2022.30

 Firearm Homicide

-Young AI/AN people make up the majority of firearm homicide victims within this group, with more than one in four (27%) AI/AN gun homicide victims under the age of 25 and nearly half (45%) under the age of 30.
-As seen in other demographic groups, AI/AN men are more likely to die in gun homicides than women.
-In fact, from 2003 to 2018, the firearm homicide rate among AI/AN men was three times higher than the rate among AI/AN women.34
+Young AI/AN people make up the majority of firearm homicide victims within this group, with one in four (25%) AI/AN gun homicide victims under the age of 25 and two in five (41%) under the age of 30.34 As seen in other demographic groups, AI/AN men are more likely to die in gun homicides than women.
+In fact, from 2003 to 2018, the firearm homicide rate among AI/AN men was three times higher than the rate among AI/AN women.35

-However, firearm homicides among AI/AN people are often related to intimate partner violence, with roughly two in five firearm homicides among AI/AN women connected to intimate partner violence.35Recent survey data shows that more than half of all AI/AN women have experienced physical intimate partner violence, and more than two-thirds have experienced psychological aggression by an intimate partner.36 Firearms play a dangerous role in increasing the lethality of intimate partner violence.37 Alarmingly, guns are used in nearly half of all AI/AN intimate partner homicides.38
+However, firearm homicides among AI/AN people are often related to intimate partner violence, with roughly two in five firearm homicides among AI/AN women connected to intimate partner violence.36Survey data shows that more than half of all AI/AN women have experienced physical intimate partner violence, and more than two-thirds have experienced psychological aggression by an intimate partner.37 Firearms play a dangerous role in increasing the lethality of intimate partner violence.38 Alarmingly, guns are used in nearly half of all AI/AN intimate partner homicides.39

-Available data also shows that AI/AN women experience intimate partner homicides and violence at disproportionate rates compared to other demographic groups,39 with AI/AN women dying in gun homicides at a 37% higher rate than non-Hispanic white women.40 In response to this stark disparity and to call attention to the problem, Native activists have been leading the Missing and Murdered Indigenous Women (MMIW) movement which seeks to raise awareness when Native women and girls are murdered or go missing.41
+Available data also shows that AI/AN women experience intimate partner homicides and violence at disproportionate rates compared to other demographic groups,40 with AI/AN women dying in gun homicides at nearly three times the rate for non-Hispanic white women.41 In response to this stark disparity and to call attention to the problem, Native activists have been leading the Missing and Murdered Indigenous Women (MMIW) movement which seeks to raise awareness when Native women and girls are murdered or go missing.42

 Police Shootings